-Not only is the senior population increasing, its attitudes are shifting as well.
+Not only is the senior population increasing, but its attitudes are also shifting as well.
 Those over 65 are generally in good health and are still mentally and physically active.
 Baby boomers crave new activities and are less likely to reject technological advancements in the way previous generations have.

 Furthermore, those with mobility concerns are less willing to view themselves as patients.
 They do not view technology as a medical aid.
 Instead, they consider tech to be a part of their regular life.

 The three main areas of tech advancement this year are expected to be fall prevention, mobility, and communication.
 Sensors in shoes, carpets, and wearable accessories can alert medical staff if a fall is likely so that carers can prevent an accident.

 Transportation is also likely to become more responsive to the needs of the elderly and disabled.
 Finally, seniors will be more likely than ever to own a smartphone as their usage becomes increasingly intuitive.
 New apps are being developed with ease of use in mind, avoiding the complicated texting process of the past.